What are the important pages i should have on my website?

 It is still important to have a separate products page if you’re featuring products on your website.

-So instead of calling it product page, you can decide to make it like a gallery page where you display your products based on their categories.
+Also, instead of calling it a product page, you can decide to make it like a gallery page where you display your products based on their categories.